 -g, --generate-config Optionally generate a default configuration file at the specified path.
-If a configuration file was provided, we update the default configuration with the contents make balltree usage: make_balltree [-h] [-v] [-c PATH] [-g PATH]
+If a configuration file was provided, we update the default configuration with the contents of the given configuration.

 Script for building and saving the model for the SkLearnBallTreeHashIndex implementation of HashIndex.